Snehal-Goyal/EDA/README.md

     A 200 m × 200 m patch ≈ 16 × 16 pixels

-    so for persistent homology to work reliably , let us take a 200 m × 200 m patch.
+    so for persistent homology to work reliably , we can take a 200 m × 200 m patch.

+    i have extracted a  50 m × 50 m patch ,  100 m × 100 m patch and a  200 m × 200 m patch.